wilsonzlin/edgesearch/README.md

 ## Performance

-The code is reasonably fast, so most of the latency will arise from whether or not the script and Workers KV entries are cached at Cloudflare edge locations.
+The code is reasonably fast, so most of the latency will arise from whether or not the Workers KV entries are cached at Cloudflare edge locations.

-Entries that are not frequently retrieved from Workers KV will take longer to retrieve due to cache misses from edge locations.
-The script and accompanying WASM binary may not be present at edge locations if not executed frequently.
-Therefore, for consistent low-latency request responses, ensure that there is constant traffic hitting the worker to keep code and data at the edge.
+Searches that retrieve entries not cached at edge locations will take a lot longer.
+Therefore, for consistently fast searches, ensure that there is constant traffic hitting the worker to keep data at the edge.